 General observance by Talmidis

 Kosher observance varies greatly within the Talmidi community.
 Amongst the more conservative sects it is fairly strict, amongst the more liberal communities it is much less so.
 The minimum that most people observe is avoiding the meat of non-kosher animals.

 General Outlook of Talmidaism to Kashrut

-The ethos of Talmidaism is such that nothing should taken to the extreme of absurd ridiculousness.
+The ethos of Talmidaism is such that nothing should be taken to the extreme of absurd ridiculousness.
 God is concerned with the intent of the heart, not external shows of false piety; when the observance of kashrut becomes an end in itself, we have forgotten why we are doing this.
-We do this to remind ourselves of God’s presence in our lives, even in the preparation and consumption of our food, not for kashrut’s own sake.
+We observe kashrut to remind ourselves of God’s presence in our lives, even in the preparation and consumption of our food, not for kashrut’s own sake.

 Kashrut and the Christian practice of blessing food

-In the Israelite religion, food is not blessed; kosher food isn’t made kosher by blessing it.
-We bless God for food, not the food itself.
+In the Israelite religion, food itself is not blessed; nor is kosher food made kosher by blessing it.
+We bless God for the food we eat, not the food itself.

 There are certain animals that may not be eaten, nor may anything of what they produce (e.g. milk or eggs of certain species) be eaten either.
 Rennet, an enzyme used to make cheese, is often obtained from non-kosher animals, so those keeping strict kosher should avoid cheese unless it is specifically stated as being kosher.